 Cosmetics Labelling

-EU Regulation (EC) No. 1223/2009 requires that cosmetic products – both manufactured in the EU and imported from overseas – bear labels that inform the reader about the supplier and the product.
+The Cosmetic Products Regulation requires that cosmetic products – both manufactured in the EU and imported from overseas – bear labels that inform the reader about the supplier and the product.

 Per the regulation, cosmetic products are required to bear information such as the following on their packaging before being placed on the market:

 a.
-The importer or manufacturer’s registered name and address
+The importer’s or manufacturer’s registered name and address.

 Products: Cosmetic products